NZXT H510i: It’s been a long time coming.

 Presentation is perhaps NZXT’s strongest marketing tool.
 They know how to design their media to make you feel like you need them.
 Their packaging is no different; the box is gorgeous.
 Instead of a boring brown cardboard box, you get a full-color white and purple (NZXT branding colors) box with plenty of informative media blocks and pictures.

 Then it starts to underwhelm.
 The foam packaging is okay; it does the job, and its not the worst I’ve seen.
-However, it appears to be, just some standard polystyrene (Styrofoam cup grade).
-I would have liked to see a heavier grade soft closed cell foam used.
+However, it appears to be just some standard polystyrene (Styrofoam cup grade).
+Still, I would have liked to have seen a heavier grade soft closed-cell foam used.

 The H510i: a break down

 True to NZXT fashion, the H510i looks great.
 It’s got the clean straight-line design I’ve come to prefer, which I feel gives the case more elegance.
 I’ve opted for the matte black variant as, again, it’s clean and minimal.
 The included LED strips allow you to use RGB to add your accent color(s) and a personal flare.